AsahiLinux/AsahiLinux.github.io/content/blog/2022/07/18-release-and-progress-report.md

 Why would Apple do this?
 There are a few reasons.
 First, by integrating the firmware into the M2, this gives them much more flexibility in updating it.
 This firmware can now be part of the per-OS bundle, which means they can introduce new features and make changes without risking backwards compatibility with older versions of macOS.
 It also means the firmware upgrade procedure is integrated with macOS upgrades automatically, and is much more robust.
 And of course, it probably lets them use a smaller STM32 variant and save some money.

 With the MTP, Apple handled communications with the main OS in an interesting way.
 While most coprocessors use the primary mailbox/RTKit interface and shared memory for this, it seems Apple wanted to keep the “bytes in, bytes out” model of the SPI interface, so instead they used… DockChannel.
-What on Earth is Dockchannel, you ask?
+What on Earth is DockChannel, you ask?
 It’s Apple’s own design for, essentially, a simple FIFO.
 M1 chips already implement a debug DockChannel that can be used as a virtual serial port, accessible with internal Apple debuggers that connect to a specific Type C port on these Macs (we don’t yet know how this protocol works on the USB side, though we’ve [poked around](https://github.com/asfdrwe/asahi-linux-translations/wiki/HW:Debug-USB) a bit).
 MTP reused the same FIFO module as a simple byte channel between it and the main OS, with a new HID transport protocol running over it.

 The good news is that DockChannel itself is very simple, so bringing that up did not take long.
 The bad news is that Apple over-complicated the new HID transport (as they do), so that new driver ended up being [over 1000 lines of code](https://github.com/AsahiLinux/linux/blob/asahi/drivers/hid/dockchannel-hid/dockchannel-hid.c) and having to handle things such as firmware upload, GPIO proxying, and multiple complex nested data structures!
 We also haven’t figured out how to reset MTP and bring it back to a fresh startup state yet, so we cannot yet support handing off between the U-Boot driver and Linux, or removing/re-probing the device on Linux.